 - Importing (requesting) country

 - Name, dosage (pharmaceutical) form and composition of the product [active ingredient(s) and amount(s) per unit dose]

 - Information on registration (licensing) and marketing (presence on the market) status of the product in the exporting country

 - Number of product license (including license holder details, license holder’s involvement in manufacturing if any) and date of issue, if applicable

 - Appended summary of technical basis on which the product has been licensed (if required by the issuing authority)

 - Details on the applicant for the CPP

-- If marketing authorization is lacking in the exporting country, information about reasons
+- If marketing authorization is lacking in the exporting country, information about the reasons

-When applicable, information of the manufacturing site is periodically inspected by certifying authority and if the manufacturing site complies with Good Manufacturing Practice (GMP) as recommended by WHO.
+When applicable, information of the manufacturing site is periodically inspected by certifying authorities and if the manufacturing site complies with Good Manufacturing Practice (GMP) as recommended by WHO.

 Although issuing authorities claim that their CPP conforms to WHO format (a statement to confirm whether or not the document is issued in the format recommended by WHO should be included in the certificate), their format and content may vary from one issuing country to another.
 Also, some authorities do not issue CPP if the respective drug is not licensed in the exporting country (e.g. Italy).
 In this last case, a Certificate of Exportation is issued instead, with a format and content similar to those of CPP.